Liberty vs. UMass NCAA Football Odds, Plays and Insights | October 30, 2021

 Liberty Stats and Trends

+- Liberty has four wins against the spread in eight games this year.

-- Liberty's games this year have hit the over on two of seven set point totals (28.6%).
+- Liberty's games this year have hit the over two times in seven opportunities (28.6%).

-- Liberty is 1-0 against the spread and 2-0 overall this season when the team scores more than 44.0 points.
+- When Liberty scores more than 44.0 points, it is 1-0 against the spread and 2-0 overall.

-- Liberty is 1-0 against the spread and 2-0 overall when the team churns out over 495.0 yards.
+- In games that Liberty totals more than 495.0 yards, the team is 1-0 against the spread and 2-0 overall.

 - This year, the Flames have turned the ball over nine times, while the Minutemen have forced nine.